godotengine/godot-git-plugin/README.md

 ## Bleeding Edge

-Most of the times when new featured are being worked on for the Godot VCS Integration, this requires making changes inside of the Godot Editor source code along with this plugin.
-Thus, this means we need to manually generate the GDNative API from these newer Godot builds and then use them with godot-cpp.
+Most of the times when new features are being worked on for the Godot VCS Integration, it requires developers to make changes in the Godot Editor source code along with this plugin.
+This means we need to manually generate the GDNative API from the custom Godot builds and then use it to compile godot-cpp.

 To build using custom GDNative API definition JSON files, run the below helper command: